Can Sharks Be Kept In Home Aquariums?

 Here's a breakdown of the types of sharks that might work in a home setting.

-Freshwater Sharks: Not True Sharks, But Close Enough
+Freshwater Sharks: Not True Sharks, But Far Easier to Keep!

 Saltwater Sharks: A Bigger Challenge